Email FacebookTwitterMenu burgerClose thin

 Tips for Tax Planning

-• Investors with a financial advisor can work together to reduce or avoid capital gains tax on stocks and other investments.
-By using their experience and knowledge, a financial advisor can propose steps to minimize the taxes you’ll owe on your stock sales.
+• A financial advisor with tax expertise can help you optimize your portfolio for tax efficiency.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Capital gains taxes reduce the profits that you’ve earned from your investments.
 You can properly plan out what your potential liability might be by planning ahead for how your investments might grow.
 Use our investment calculator to know what your potential increase might be.